Limit Cycle Oscillations, response time and the time-dependent solution to the Lotka-Volterra Predator-Prey model: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank P.H.
 Diamond, Y. Kosuga, Raghvendra Singh, X. Garbet, T. Kobayashi, Min-Jun Choi, Jae-Min Kwon and Sumin Yi for helpful discussions.
+We also thank the anonymous Referees for valuable comments.
 This work was supported by R \& D Program through Korean Institute of Fusion Energy (KFE) funded by the Ministry of Science and ICT of the Republic of Korea (KFE-EN2141-7).
 The data that support the findings of this study are available from the corresponding author upon reasonable request.